The groups I've performed in over the years.

 Just prior to the laptop's demise, I had spent a lot of research and development time trying to achieve the same results on a Pocket PC.
 Fortunately for me, I succeeded and that's what I use now.
 The only down side is that I can't play MIDI files but have to play MP3 versions of sampled MIDI files.
 This complicates the creation of new files, but I know how to do it now.

 I really have to say at this point that Bill Gates has lost it!
 The new Microsoft operating system Vista is junk!
-It's performance and level of paranioa have to be experienced to believe how bad it is relative to XP, the previous version.
+It's performance and level of paranoia have to be experienced to believe how bad it is relative to XP, the previous version.

 Must be a death wish or something on Bill's part.
 No wonder he's left Microsoft!